Homemade Biscuits the Old-Fashioned Way

 - Pastry Cutter – This makes it easier to cut the lard/butter in.

-- Biscuit Cutter – These are easier to cut biscuits than using a cup, because the biscuit won’t suction to it like a cup.
+- Biscuit Cutter – These are easier to cut biscuits than using a cup because the biscuit won’t suction to it like a cup.
+A round cutter gives clean edges and helps them rise evenly.

 Ingredients for Homemade Biscuits